brentmfoster/feature_select/README.md

 #### Please note that scripts have been saved as python files.

 ### *Installation*
 In your terminal, create feature_select directory (or a name of your choice).
-CD to that directory and run the following:
+Change to that new directory and run the following:
 - uv init --bare
 - uv add jupyterlab numpy pandas scikit-learn seaborn umap-learn (check the requirements.txt file for dependency versions)
 - uv run jupyter lab